Court kills Flint water charges against ex-governor, others

 The challenge was filed by lawyers for former health director Nick Lyon, but the decision also applies to Snyder and others who were indicted.
 The cases now will return to Genesee County court for dismissal.

-“This wasn't even a close case — it was six-zip,” said Lyon attorney Chip Chamberlain.
-“It was based on a plain reading of the statute.
-They couldn't do what they tried to do.”
+“This wasn't even a close case — it was six-zip. ...
+They couldn’t do what they tried to do," said Lyon attorney Chip Chamberlain.

-There was no immediate comment from Snyder's legal team.
-The attorney general's office said it was reviewing the opinion.
+The attorney general’s office had no immediate comment on the decision.
+Snyder's legal team described the court's opinion as “unequivocal and scathing.”

+“These prosecutions of Governor Snyder and the other defendants were never about seeking justice for the citizens of Flint,” Snyder's lawyers said.
+“Rather, Attorney General Nessel and her political appointee Solicitor General Fadwa Hammoud staged a self-interested, vindictive, wasteful and politically motivated prosecution.”

-In a money-saving move, Flint managers appointed by Snyder switched the city’s water source to the Flint River while a new pipeline to Lake Huron was under construction.
-State regulators said the river water didn’t need to be treated to reduce its corrosive qualities.
-It was a ruinous decision: Lead from old pipes flowed through the system for 18 months in the majority-Black city.
+The saga began in 2014 when Flint managers appointed by Snyder dropped out of a regional water system and began using the Flint River to save money while a new pipeline to Lake Huron was under construction.
+State regulators insisted the river water didn’t need to be treated to reduce its corrosive qualities.
+But that was a ruinous decision: Lead released from old pipes flowed for 18 months in the majority-Black city.

 The Michigan Civil Rights Commission said it was the result of systemic racism, doubting that the water switch and the brush-off of complaints would have occurred in a white, prosperous community.

+Snyder, a Republican, has long acknowledged that his administration failed in Flint, calling it a crisis born from a “breakdown in state government.”

-Snyder, a Republican, was no longer in office in 2021 when he was charged with two misdemeanor counts of willful neglect of duty.
+He was out of office in 2021 when he was charged with two misdemeanor counts of willful neglect of duty.
 Lyon and Michigan’s former chief medical executive, Dr. Eden Wells, were charged with involuntary manslaughter for nine deaths related to Legionnaires’ disease when Flint’s water might have lacked enough chlorine to combat bacteria.

 Six others were also indicted on various charges: Snyder’s longtime fixer, Rich Baird; former senior aide Jarrod Agen; former Flint managers Gerald Ambrose and Darnell Earley; former Flint public works chief Howard Croft; and Nancy Peeler, a state health department manager.

-Hammoud and Worthy turned to a one-judge grand jury in Genesee County — a century-old, rarely used method — to hear evidence in secret and get indictments against Snyder and others.
+Hammoud and Worthy turned to a one-judge grand jury in Genesee County to hear evidence in secret and get indictments against Snyder and others.

-“There are no velvet ropes in our criminal justice system,” Hammoud proudly declared in 2021 when charges were filed.
-“Nobody — no matter how powerful or well-connected — is above accountability when they commit a crime.”

-But she and her team, acting on Worthy’s recommendation, didn’t follow a traditional process.
-Hammoud still hasn’t publicly explained why.

 Prosecutors in Michigan typically file charges after a police investigation.
-A one-judge grand jury is extremely rare and is mostly used to protect witnesses, especially in violent crimes, who can testify in secret.
+A one-judge grand jury is extremely rare and is mostly used to protect witnesses, especially in violent crimes, who can testify in private.

 “It seems that the power of a judge conducting an inquiry to issue an indictment was simply an unchallenged assumption, until now,” the Supreme Court said Tuesday.

-Residents were disappointed.
-Leon El-Alamin, a Flint father and community activist, said the result is a “disgrace.”

-“So everyone who was involved in this manmade disaster by the government is walking away scot-free?"
-El-Alamin said.
+“So everyone who was involved in this manmade disaster by the government is walking away scot-free?” said Leon El-Alamin, a community activist.
 "We lock people up every day for petty crimes.
 Something like this has killed people.
 People died from the Flint water crisis.”

 Flood insisted he was winning cooperation from key witnesses and moving higher toward bigger names.
 Nonetheless, Nessel, a Democrat, fired him and pledged to start over following her election as attorney general.